Artful Advocates Workshop Series

 HOBT teaching artists will guide your children through an art-making workshop on Saturday mornings.

 Together we'll build a sense of confidence and connection, helping children to fall in love with the earth and know they are powerful agents of change.

-May 15th: My Dream Aqal with Ifrah Mansour
+My Dream’s Nuur with Ifrah Mansour

 Water is necessary for every facet of life on this Earth, but how can we protect it and ensure it’s safe for all (animals included!) now and for generations to come?
 In this workshop, come learn how to keep our water safe by making a crankie, a rotating illustrated scroll, about the water cycle.

 A crankie is an old storytelling form consisting of a long illustrated scroll that is wound on two spools and loaded in a box that has a viewing screen.

 Graci Horne will lead participants in creating “eco buddies” using found natural objects (sticks, acorns, stones etc).

 Join us for youth-oriented art workshops Saturday mornings this Summer!

 We have partnered with four local artists who will take turns leading Saturday morning workshops from May through July.
 These artists will lead participants through art projects exploring the following themes:

 Each one-hour workshop will include the following activities: